LeoMarcuzzo/dog_breed_classifier/README.md

 The original repo (Udacity) can be found [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification)

+The code is located in the Jupyter Notebook and the dataset can be found in the Udacity repo above

 ## Project Overview
 Given an image of a dog, the application will estimate the canine's breed.
 If a human image is supplied, the application will try to identify the resembling dog breed.